JonasLoos/simple-toy-language/README.md

 * control-flow statements: `if ...\n ... elif ...\n else ...`
 * use `_` to get the result of the previous line
 * (sometimes) nice error messages

+## Development

+This project uses `pylint` with a corresponding github action for automatic code analysis.

+Unit-tests can be found in `test.py`.

+The easiest way to get started is to use VS Code with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and `Rebuild and Reopen in Container`.